 Anyone within the vicinity of the 9/11 incident, including employees, children at school, and even residents in nearby areas were at risk of inhaling asbestos fibers and other toxic materials in the air.
 When interviewed after the attacks occurred, numerous residents in the area described the air as a gray and white-colored dust that eventually settled onto their homes.

-At the time, the Environmental Protection Agency (EPA) assured people that the air was safe, yet when independent companies were hired to test the air quality, the results indicated that the air was indeed dangerous.
+At the time, the Environmental Protection Agency (EPA) assured people that the air was safe.
+Yet, when independent companies were hired to test the air quality, the results indicated that the air was extremely dangerous.
 Asbestos in the air was so extravagant that in some areas, it was 20 times the standardized threshold.

 Others that are at a heightened risk of developing an asbestos-related illness after helping during 9/11 include: